khalidmammadov/khalidmammadov.github.io/spark/spark_internals_part1.md

 from shuffle phase which is done using in combination with ShuffleDependency class and ShuffleMapStage.

 Furthermore, actual implementation of these two stages are a bit different though:
-- Stage 0: This is implemented/represented internally in DAG as **ShuffleMapStage**.
+- **Stage 0**: This is implemented/represented internally in DAG as **ShuffleMapStage**.
 Which means that partitions in this stage must be computed based on functions defined on MapPartitionsRDD and then made ready for shuffle
-- Stage 1: This is implemented/represented internally in DAG as **ResultStage**.
+- **Stage 1**: This is implemented/represented internally in DAG as **ResultStage**.
 And means that data this is a final stage and data can be collected to combined and produce the result and can be returned to user.

 Below picture depicts these two stages.
 Also, image on the right shows the same but taken from Spark UI.